 As a healthcare provider you play a critical role in the Deployment Health Assessment Process.

 Sailors access and submit Deployment Health Assessment (DHA) forms electronically via the Navy and Marine Corps Public Health Center (NMCPHC) eDHA application.
-The eDHA application can be accessed by Sailors and Providers online.
-The default Navy passphrase is “Activenavy1#” but commands with medical staff may create their own passphrase for their Sailors.
+Sailors and providers can access the eDHA application online.
 DHA's must be reviewed via a face-to-face interview and then certified by a health care provider (physician, physician assistant (PA), nurse practitioner (NP) or independent duty corpsman (IDC)).
 Certification by the healthcare provider completes the DHA and allows the information to be transferred to the Armed Forces Health Surveillance Center (AFHSC) and Medical Readiness Reporting System (MRRS).

 A signed paper copy of the completed DHA form shall be placed in the medical record for validation and continuity of care.
 An electronic copy can also be cut and pasted into AHLTA.